Pi Scorer

 To use Pi, you must first:

-2. Set the WITHPI_API_KEY environment variable
+- Set the WITHPI_API_KEYenvironment variable

 export WITHPI_API_KEY=your_api_key_here